Brockett Openness Profiles and Gain-Limited Feedback Stabilization: Openness Profiles and Brockett's Condition

 \begin{definition}[Locally Open] Let $X$ and $Y$ be topological spaces.
 A mapping $f \colon X\rightarrow Y$ is said to be \emph{open at $x\in X$} if we have $f(x) \in \textrm{int}f(\mathcal{O})$ for any neighborhood $\mathcal{O}$ of $x$. \end{definition}

-As it is well known, the origin of this property goes back to the classical Banach-Schauder open mapping theorem of functional analysis, though it should be noted that the class of \textit{open mappings} is a more restrictive one than those that are simply open at a point.
-Using this property, we can state Brockett's theorem, as refined by Coron \cite{coron2} and Zabczyk \cite{zab}, in the following form:
+The origin of this local openness property goes back to the classical Banach-Schauder open mapping theorem of functional analysis, though it should be noted that the class of \textit{open mappings} is a more restrictive one than that used by Brockett.
+As refined by Coron \cite{coron2} and Zabczyk \cite{zab}, Brockett's obstruction is the following one: